pi-hole/docker-pi-hole/README.md

 wget -O- https://raw.githubusercontent.com/diginc/docker-pi-hole/master/docker-pi-hole.cron | sudo tee /etc/cron.d/docker-pi-hole
 ```

 This is just an example and might need changing.
-For exmaple of you're running on a raspberry pi over wireless you'll probably want to change your NIC variable to `wlan0` and IMAGE to `diginc/pi-hole:arm`
+As mentioned on line 2, the auto IP_LOOKUP variable may not work for VPN tunnel interfaces.

-**Automatic Ad List Updates** - [docker-pi-hole.cron](https://github.com/diginc/docker-pi-hole/blob/master/docker-pi-hole.cron) is a modified verion of upstream pi-hole's crontab entries using `docker exec` to run the same update scripts inside the docker container.
+**Automatic Ad List Updates** - [docker-pi-hole.cron](https://github.com/diginc/docker-pi-hole/blob/master/docker-pi-hole.cron) is a modified version of upstream pi-hole's crontab entries using `docker exec` to run the same update scripts inside the docker container.
 The cron automatically updates pi-hole ad lists and cleans up pi-hole logs nightly.
-If you're not using the `docker run` with `--name pihole` from default contariner run command be sure to fill in your container's DOCKER_NAME into the variable in the cron file.
+If you're not using the `docker run` with `--name pihole` from default container run command be sure to fill in your container's DOCKER_NAME into the variable in the cron file.

 ## Environment Variables